Content 1100 styling change to allow custom header

 Compliant

-When the audit work performed, the evidence obtained and the documentation compiled fully comply with internal policies, auditing standards and legal and regulatory requirements; and key judgements concerning significant matters in the audit and audit opinion are appropriate.
+When the audit work performed, the evidence obtained and the documentation compiled comply with internal policies, auditing standards and legal and regulatory requirements in all significant respects with no or only minor instance(s) of non-compliance; and key judgements concerning significant matters in the audit and audit opinion are appropriate.

 Compliant - improvements needed (‘CIN ’)

-When the auditor’s report is supported by evidence and is not incorrect in any material respects, but the independent reviewer required additional information to reach the same conclusion as the auditor; or where supplementary information obtained as part of the audit was not sufficiently documented in the audit; or where specific requirements of our audit methodology were not embedded.
+When the auditor’s report is supported by evidence and is not incorrect in any material respects, but the independent reviewer required additional information to reach the same conclusion as the auditor; or where supplementary information obtained as part of the audit was not sufficiently documented in the audit; or where specific requirements of our audit methodology were not embedded; or where improvements to audit procedures were identified as needed in one or more areas and such improvements were judged to be more than minor but not significant.
 A ‘CIN’-rated engagement is not considered an adverse quality outcome.

 Not Compliant

 When the auditor did not perform the engagement in line with KPMG’s professional standards and policies in a more significant area, or where there are deficiencies in the related financial statements.
-Where appropriate, in a limited number of cases we remediate engagement files to ensure the audit evidence obtained is adequately documented.
-Engagement teams undertake specific incremental or remedial training.
+Where appropriate, in a limited number of cases we remediate engagement files to ensure the audit evidence obtained is adequately documented and engagement teams undertake specific incremental or remedial training.
 In addition, engagement leaders receiving a Not Compliant rating are subject to at least one follow-up review.

 Reporting

 Prior to the finalisation of the review, there is a rigorous moderation process to ensure consistency of grading.
-A remedial action plan is created for quality areas in which deficiencies were identified which are considered to be significant, applicable at an engagement and a firm level.
+A remedial action plan is created for quality audit and assurance in which deficiencies were identified which are considered to be significant, applicable at an engagement and a firm level.
 We share our findings from the Audit QPR programme through internal training tools and in periodic partner, manager and team meetings.
 Any issues are also emphasised in subsequent monitoring and compliance programmes to gauge the extent of continuous improvement and the effectiveness of the implementation of remedial actions.
-Lead engagement partners are notified of Audit QPR not compliant ratings on their respective cross-border engagements.
+Lead engagement partners are notified when an assurance engagement on a cross-border subsidiary or affiliate of their audited entity receives a Not Compliant rating.

 Our Audit QPR programme is designed to hold audit teams to quality levels that assess not only compliance with auditing standards but also adherence to internal requirements such as the performance of specified procedures or completion of specific mandated consultations.
 As such, teams that perform audits that are very substantially compliant with auditing standards may receive a rating other than Compliant in our internal reviews.
 Accordingly, it is difficult to make direct comparisons between the results of our internal and external inspection processes.